giftsAI/giftsAI/README.md

 ### Gift Recommendations

-GiftsAI will provide gift recommendations utilizing ChatGPT along with our specifically defined prompting to receive succinct responses.
+Gifts AI will provide gift recommendations utilizing ChatGPT along with our specifically defined prompting to receive succinct responses.
 DALL•E 2 is also integrated to provide AI-generated images to visually display what the gift recommendations look like.
 <br />
 <br />
 <img width="1593" alt="image" src="https://github.com/giftsAI/giftsAI/assets/28611254/71a0642c-a8b9-4e6f-aac8-e8298ffee0ec">